-A Complete Nursing Home Packing List
+Complete Nursing Home Packing List: 7 Things to Consider

 One of the most challenging aspects of the transition to a nursing home facility is helping seniors decide what to keep and remove.
 Most seniors have spent decades acquiring personal goods; hence it can be challenging for them to leave their residence and most of their belongings at the same time.